 In India, the tax year begins on 1 April and ends on 31 March.

-In case a taxpayer desires to revise its filed return of income, it would be eligible to do so only up to the end of the tax year or before the completion of assessment, whichever is earlier.
-This is effective from 1 April 2018 onwards.
+In case a taxpayer desires to revise its filed return of income, it would be eligible to do so only up to 31 March of the year following the tax year or before the completion of assessment, whichever is earlier.

 Quarterly WHT returns

 Quarterly statements of taxes withheld are required to be filed electronically with the tax authorities on or before 31 July, 31 October, and 31 January for the first three quarters of the tax year and on or before 31 May following the last quarter of the tax year.

 Obligation to submit tax return for assets located outside India

 A resident taxpayer having any asset (including financial interest in any entity) located outside India or signing authority in any account located outside India is mandatorily required to furnish a tax return.

 In cases where taxpayers have assets outside India, the extant time limits of four and six years for reopening tax assessments (where income has escaped assessment) has been increased to 16 years.
 In cases where a person is treated as an agent of a non-resident, the time limit for issuing reassessment notice has been extended from two years to six years.

 Tax is payable in advance (if tax payable for the year exceeds INR 10,000) in specified instalments for every quarter on or before 15 June, 15 September, and 15 December for the first three quarters of the tax year and on or before 15 March for the last quarter of the tax year.
 Any balance of tax due on the basis of the return must be paid on a self-assessment basis before the return is filed.
 A tax return will be treated as defective if the tax liability along with interest is not paid on or before the date of submission of the tax return.
 Interest levied for default in payment of advance tax is computed beginning from the first day of the year following the tax year to the date of the assessment order.